-- 17. Similar species (include how they were eliminated by your observation): bird was smaller than a Pelican and bill was completely wrong as was the color pattern, was not a dark-backed gull and dark head would not be consistent with those species.
+17. Similar species (include how they were eliminated by your observation): bird was smaller than a Pelican and bill was completely wrong as was the color pattern, was not a dark-backed gull and dark head would not be consistent with those species.
 Color pattern reminiscent of Tricolored Heron but bill, head shape, and wing shape were wrong plus the birds was clearly seen even if for a short time and was not a heron.
-Terns were also not consistent with the observed bird where color and size were wring. - 18.
-Photographs or tape recordings obtained? (by whom? attached?): Not possible under observation conditions - 19.
-Previous experience with this species: I have seen this species in the Caribbean and in Hawaii on several ocasions - 20.
-Identification aids: (list books, illustrations, other birders, etc. used in identification): none a. at time of observation: nopne b. after observation: Bird Pro App notes made during the observation.
+Terns were also not consistent with the observed bird where color and size were wrong.

+18. Photographs or tape recordings obtained? (by whom? attached?): Not possible under observation conditions a. at time of observation: none b. after observation: None

+19. Previous experience with this species: I have seen this species in Louisiana last year, the Caribbean and in Hawaii on several occasions notes made during the observation.
 Are notes attached? notes made after the observation.
-At what date?
-X memory study of images
+At what date? Х memory study of images